The Great Debate: Phytoestrogens

 We love a good debate, but some discussions can leave us feeling more confused than when we began.
-A prime example is the debate over soy.
-Is it good for us or bad?
-Read on as we untangle the health claims and explain why unprocessed soy products should be part of a well-balanced diet for most people.
+A prime example is the debate over phytoestrogens.
+Are they good for us or bad?
+Read on as we untangle the health claims and explain why unprocessed soy and flax products should be part of a well-balanced diet for most women.

-Soy products have received a whole load of attention over the last 60 years.
-This is in part due to a global increase in plant-based eating, but also due to the phytoestrogens that soy products contain.
+Phytoestrogen-rich foods have received a whole load of attention over the last 60 years.
+This is in part due to a global increase in plant-based eating, but also due to the phytoestrogens properties.
 These phytoestrogens are naturally-occurring plant-derived compounds that, because they look chemically similar, can function as a mild form of estrogen within the body.
 There’s been decades of raging debate over whether, because of this, consuming phytoestrogens found in products such as soy can help or harm us.
 But (and here comes the spoiler alert) increasing evidence now suggests that consuming these products may provide relief from a range of conditions, including menopause.

 Menopause and soy

 Menopause can have several uncomfortable side-effects: for example, 75-85% of women experience hot flashes that can lead to insomnia and diminished sleep quality (National Sleep Foundation 2019).
 However, nutrition and lifestyle can have a vital role in managing these symptoms.
 For example, one meta-analysis of studies examining the use and effectiveness of plant-based therapies on menopausal symptom relief found phytoestrogen-containing foods and dietary supplements may reduce hot flashes and vaginal dryness.
 Whilst the products had no significant effects on night sweats, this does seem promising for the use of soy in the management of several key menopausal symptoms (Franco et al. 2016).